0

 Accommodation

-Students will stay in the student apartment of University College London in central London.
-The specific accommodation standards (single room/double room, some rooms without independent bathroom) will be determined by the organizers of Summer School at UCL according to factors such as students' age and course selection.
+Students will stay in the student apartment of UCL in central London.
+The specific accommodation standards (single room/twin room, some rooms without independent bathroom) will be determined by the organizers of Summer School at UCL according to factors such as students' age and course selection.
 Unless under special circumstances, students do not have the right to specify or freely change dormitories.
 Students are encouraged to approach their studies and daily life at University College London with an open and inclusive mindset.

 Sample Schedule